Financial Samurai

 Stop frugality from leading to lifestyle deflation

 Lifestyle deflation is what happens when you are overly frugal.
 Frugality is often praised as a key element to achieving financial independence.
-However, it’s easy to take frugality too far.
+Frugality is one of the hallmarks of the FIRE movement I help found in 2009.
+However, it's easy to take frugality too far.

 I’m frugal to a fault.
 For 13 years after college, I saved 50% – 70% of my income partially due to humble living conditions.